-A breast lift is performed to reduce the size of the breasts due to back pain, neck pain, shoulder pain, and irritation in the skin crease due to moisture retention.
+A breast reduction is performed to reduce the size of the breasts due to back pain, neck pain, shoulder pain, and irritation in the skin crease due to moisture retention.
 Often, shoulder indentations from bra straps due to the weight of the breasts are also present.
-A breast lift reduces the cup size along with the areola size and also lifts the nipple to a natural place as the nipple often descend lower down with breast enlargement.
+Reduction mammaplasty reduces the cup size along with the areola size and lifts the nipple to a natural place as the nipple often descend lower down with breast enlargement.
 The breasts are often asymmetrical and a breast reduction can be performed to minimize the asymmetry.
-Breast reduction can be a cosmetic or reconstructive procedure depending on the symptoms as well as the amount of tissue to removed from each breast.
+Breast reduction can be a cosmetic or reconstructive procedure depending on the symptoms as well as the amount of tissue removed from each breast.

 The procedure is performed in the hospital under general anesthesia usually as an outpatient procedure.
-The breast reduction surgery takes about 3 to 3 ½ hours depending on the size of the reduction.
+The breast reduction surgery takes about three to three and a half hours, depending on the size of the reduction.
 Larger reductions can take longer.
 All sutures are dissolving and drains may be used to remove extra fluid or blood from the area for the first few days.

-Aspirin, ibuprofen, aleve, naprosyn along with herbal medications and high dose vitamins are to be avoided for two weeks prior to surgery and can be resumed on the day after surgery.
-It is safe to take acetomenophen (tylenol) during this time as it does not increase the risk of bleeding.
+Aspirin, ibuprofen, Aleve, Naprosyn along with herbal medications and high dose vitamins are to be avoided for two weeks prior to surgery and can be resumed on the day after surgery.
+It is safe to take acetaminophen (Tylenol) during this time as it does not increase the risk of bleeding.

-Surgical bra is provided to help reduce the swelling after the procedure.
-Shower can be taken two days after the surgery.
+A surgical bra is provided to help reduce the swelling after the procedure.
+A shower can be taken two days after the surgery.
 Scar massage is advised to reduce the scar tissue and reduce redness and swelling after the procedure.
 Often, complete results may take about six months for complete swelling to resolve, implants to drop and become symmetrical, as well as the scars to fade.